stirtrek/stirtrek.github.io/source/Info/FAQ/index.md

 <hr>

 **Q: When do tickets go on sale?**
-**A:** Tickets for Stir Trek went on sale February 28th at 1:59pm EST on [our tickets page](https://stirtrek2019.eventbrite.com/).
-Note - That link will go live closer to the day of sale.
-The purchase of the ticket should be pretty self explanatory, but if you run into problems, hit us up on twitter or via email with questions.
+**A:** The 2020 ticket sale date has not been announced just yet.
+In 2019, tickets went on sale on February 28th at 1:59pm EST, so somewhere around there will probably be about right.
+Stay tuned for more details.

 <hr>